 Optionally, where the last week's topic is chosen by class vote: How can you best characterize signals from time-varying systems, like real-world examples of speech, patches of images, and video?
 Why do Fourier transforms not fit this problem and how can they be modified?
 How do adaptive, Wiener, and Kalman filters fit this problem?
 Why are concepts like wavelets suitable, and at what cost?
 How can homomorphic deconvolution, with a simplified version called cepstral processing, apply?
-And, if chosen by class vote, why is the more recent literature like compressive sensing, Markov chain Monte Carlo sampling, modulation spectra (e.g. Clark and Atlas) and/or the deep scattering spectrum (e.g. Andén and Mallat, under review), potentially useful and worth your future investigation.
+And, if chosen by class vote, why is the more recent literature like compressive sensing, Markov chain Monte Carlo sampling, and/or modulation spectra (e.g. Clark and Atlas) potentially useful and worth your future investigation.